In this page you can find answers to the most common questions pertaining to Group B!

 Q: What is Group B?

-A: Group B is a set of sporting regulations introduced by the FISA (former ruling committee of the FIA) in 1982.
+A: Group B was a set of sporting regulations introduced by the FISA (former ruling committee of the FIA) in 1982.
 It effectively replaced the previous Groups 4 & 5.

 Q: What does the FISA / FIA acronyms stand for?

-A: The “FISA” is the “Fédération Internationale du Sport Automobile” and is the former ruling committee in charge of all sporting regulations in motor racing for the “FIA – Fédération Internationale de l’Automobile”.
+A: The “FISA” is the “Fédération Internationale du Sport Automobile” and was the former ruling committee in charge of all sporting regulations in motor racing for the “FIA – Fédération Internationale de l’Automobile”.

 Q: Was Group B created specifically for rallying?

-A: No, in fact Group B was originally voted to be outlawed in rallying but was ultimately allowed due pressure from the BPICA and due to financial reasons for the FISA.
-Also, it was hoped that it would be used in circuit racing to replace the “silhouette” Group 5 racers (more information about why FISA Group B circuit racing did not really take off can be found HERE!).
+A: No, in fact Group B was originally voted to be outlawed in rallying but was ultimately allowed back due pressure from the BPICA and due to financial reasons for the FISA.
+Also, it was hoped that Group B would be used in circuit racing to replace the “silhouette” Group 5 racers (more information about why FISA Group B circuit racing did not really take off can be found by CLICKING HERE!).

 Q: Although it was introduced in 1982, why is Group B sometimes considered to have begun only in 1983?

 A: Delays in approving Group B for rallying within the FISA meant that most car manufacturers were not ready for the 1982 WRC competition year and used mostly Group 4 carryover cars.
-As such, 1983 is often referred to as being the real beginning of Group B.
+Hence 1982 was a sort of transition year.
+1983 was when car manufacturers were obligated to have Group B homologation to allow their seeded drivers to score points.
+As such 1983 is often referred to as the real beginning of Group B.

 Q: How long did Group B last?

 A: 1986 was the last year of official Group B competition in the WRC before being banned.
-However, post evolution and variations of the cars competed in other venues well into the 1990s.
+However, post evolution and variations of Group B cars competed in other venues such as rallycross and hill climb well into the 1990s.

 Q: Why was Group B banned?